tmo1/fidovault/README.md

 Display usage instructions:

 ```
+$ fidovault.py -h
-usage: fidovault.py [-h] [-v VAULT] [-k KEY] [-g N] [-m] [-i | -a]
+usage: fidovault.py [-h] [-v VAULT] [-k KEY] [-p PARAMETERS] [-g N] [-m] [-i | -a]

-Create and manage FidoVaults - control access to secrets via symmetric encryption and decryption using FIDO2 authenticators.
+Create and manage FidoVaults - control access to secrets via symmetric encryption and decryption using FIDO2 authenticators

 options:
   -h, --help            show this help message and exit
   -v, --vault VAULT     FidoVault filename
   -k, --key KEY         use (only) this key section of the FidoVault
+  -p, --parameters PARAMETERS
+                        Argon2id parameters (default: 't=1,p=4,m=2097152'), only used when initializing a FidoVault or adding a key section to one
   -g, --generate N      generate FidoVault secret utilizing at least N cryptographically random bits (only used if initializing a FidoVault, otherwise ignored)
-  -m, --mlockall     lock all process memory into RAM (Linux only, and the memlock limit must be high enough to accommodate the memory used by Argon2)
+  -m, --mlockall        lock all process memory into RAM (Linux only, and the memlock limit must be high enough to accommodate the memory used by Argon2id)
   -i, --init            initialize a FidoVault
   -a, --add             add a key section to a FidoVault

-If neither '--init' nor '--add' are specified, the program will attempt to output the FidoVault's secret to STDOUT.
+If neither '--init' nor '--add' are specified, the program will attempt to output the FidoVault's secret to STDOUT

 ```

 Initialize a FidoVault:

 ```
-$ fidovault.py -i -v <vaultname>
+$ python3 fidovault.py -i -v <vaultname>
 Enter secret:
 Confirm secret:
-Please connect the device you wish to enroll (and disconnect any others).
+Please connect the device you wish to add (and disconnect any others).
 Press <enter> when ready ...
-Checking device at /dev/hidraw2 ...
+Checking device at /dev/hidraw1 ...
-Device supports the hmac-secret extension.
+Device supports the hmac-secret extension
 Creating FIDO2 credential ...
 Enter PIN:
 Touch your authenticator now ...
-FIDO2 credential created.
+FIDO2 credential created
-Enter name for this key section: Blue Key
+Enter name for this key section: (default is 'Key 1')
 Perform user verification when using this key section? (y/n - default is y)
 Combine password with FIDO2 hmac-secret when using this key section? (y/n - default is y)
 Getting hmac-secret ...
 Touch your authenticator now ...
 Enter password:
 Confirm password:
-Key section 'Blue Key' successfully added.
+Key section 'Key 1' successfully added
-FidoVault '<vaultname>' updated.
+FidoVault '<vaultname>' initialized

 ```

 Add an additional authenticator to an existing FidoVault (connect an already added authenticator before proceeding):

 ```
-$ fidovault.py -a -v <vaultname>
+$ python3 fidovault.py -a -v <vaultname>
-Checking device at /dev/hidraw2 ...
+Checking device at /dev/hidraw1 ...
-Credential found on device.
+Valid credential found on device
-Trying to decode token using 'Blue Key' key section ...
+Trying to decode token using 'Key 1' key section ...
 Getting hmac-secret ...
 Enter PIN:
 Touch your authenticator now ...
 Enter password:
-Token decryption succeeded.
+Token decryption succeeded
-Please connect the device you wish to enroll (and disconnect any others).
+Please connect the device you wish to add (and disconnect any others).
 Press <enter> when ready ...
-Checking device at /dev/hidraw2 ...
+Checking device at /dev/hidraw1 ...
-Device supports the hmac-secret extension.
+Device supports the hmac-secret extension
 Creating FIDO2 credential ...
 Enter PIN:
 Touch your authenticator now ...
-FIDO2 credential created.
+FIDO2 credential created
-Enter name for this key section: Red Key
+Enter name for this key section: (default is 'Key 2')
 Perform user verification when using this key section? (y/n - default is y)
 Combine password with FIDO2 hmac-secret when using this key section? (y/n - default is y)
 Getting hmac-secret ...
 Touch your authenticator now ...
 Enter password:
 Confirm password:
-Key section 'Red Key' successfully added.
+Key section 'Key 2' successfully added
-FidoVault '<vaultname>' updated.
+Updated FidoVault '<vaultname>'

 ```